Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 People do not report crimes to the police for an endless number of reasons, one is that most violent crime happens among people who know each other.

-Both the FBI and the Bureau of Justice Statistics release separate full-year crime reports in the fall for the preceding year thus both release what is essentially old data “yet” the FBI’s crimes reported to law enforcement will get significantly more media coverage because people are more familiar with it.
+Both the FBI and the Bureau of Justice Statistics release separate full-year crime reports in the fall for the preceding year; thus, both release what is essentially old data, yet” the FBI’s crimes reported to law enforcement will get significantly more media coverage because people are more familiar with it.
+In August of 2025, the FBI stated that it would begin monthly reports.

 It would take pages to describe the challenges both agencies are having with their crime statistics.
-I’ll summarize with the observation that the FBI moved to a new-comprehensive and robust reporting system (National Incident-Based Reporting System) but some local law enforcement agencies in 2023 haven’t completed their adoption.
+I’ll summarize with the observation that the FBI moved to a new, comprehensive, and robust reporting system (National Incident-Based Reporting System), but a few local law enforcement agencies in 2024-2025 haven’t completed their adoption.

-The Bureau of Justice Statistics is contemplating a redesign as to how they collect data through the National Crime Victimization Survey (redesign reports are available on their website).
+The Bureau of Justice Statistics redesigned how it collects data through the National Crime Victimization Survey (redesign reports are available on its website).

 What’s Wrong With The National Crime Victimization Survey?

 The short answer is nothing.
-The world of survey research is complex, even more so because during the pandemic with numerous references from major polling organizations changing survey strategies.
+The world of survey research is complex, even more so because of the pandemic, with numerous references from major polling organizations changing survey strategies.

 The National Crime Victimization Survey is necessary because the vast majority of violent and property crimes are unreported to law enforcement.
 To gain an understanding of “all” crime, a national survey is imperative.